SantoriniDave.com

 • Good choice for families, especially near County Hall and Westminster Bridge.

-• Lots of cultural attractions, theaters, galleries, and seasonal events.
+• Lots of cultural attractions, theaters, galleries, free museums, and seasonal events.

 Cons

-• Can feel crowded and touristy, especially near the London Eye.
+• Can feel crowded and touristy, especially near the London Eye and Westminster Bridge.

-• Not as charming or village-like as some London neighborhoods.
+• Not as charming or village-like as Marylebone, Notting Hill, or South Kensington.

-• Some restaurants rely more on location than quality.
+• Some restaurants along the busiest stretches rely more on location than quality.

 • Parts around Waterloo are practical rather than pretty.